Area 2: Computer Science, Bachelor of Science Degree

 The computer industry is one of the fastest growing segments of our economy.
 Computers are used in almost every aspect of our lives from desktops at home and work to mainframe computers in government and industry to supercomputers expanding the frontiers of science and technology.
 More than ever, there is a demand for a work force with scientific and technical training necessary to perform effectively on the job.

-UCM's Department of Mathematics and Computer Science is meeting this expanding need with a program that includes in-depth training in computer science.
-The undergraduate computer science curriculum is designed according to ACM's curricula recommendations and ABET's accreditation guidelines, and is periodically revised to meet the fast changing pace of today's information technology.
+UCM's Department of Mathematics and Computer Science is meeting this expanding need with a program that includes indepth training in computer science.
+The undergraduate computer science curriculum is designed according to ACM's curricula recommendations, and is periodically revised to meet the fast changing pace of computer science in today's world.
 It consists of classic topics in computer science, as well as a strong component of application programming and system design to align with the computer industry standards.
 Besides the software development arena, the curriculum also provides significant coverage of computer systems and architecture.

 The computer science program is supported by three laboratories of networked PCs running Linux and Windows.
 Electronic mail, World Wide Web access, programming language compilers, and a variety of computer software are available.
 Laboratory access is available via the Internet.
 The Computer Science program is a member of the Microsoft Developer Network Academic Alliance (MSDNAA) and Oracle Academic Initiative (OAI).